mem48/geocompr/main.md

 ```

 <!-- , after the package has been loaded: [or - it is a part of tidyverse] -->
-Base R functions are essential, and we recommend that you have a working knowledge of them.
+Base R functions are mature and widely used.
+However, the more recent **dplyr** approach has several advantages.
+It enables intuitive workflows.
-However, **dplyr** can make working with data frames more intuitive, and can lead to faster code due to its C++ backend and ability to interface with data bases (important when working with big data).
+It's fast, due to its C++ backend and database integration, important when working with big data.
 The main **dplyr** subsetting functions are `select()`, `slice()`, `filter()` and `pull()`.

 <div class="rmdnote">